vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/about/about.md

   - You can [apply](../architecture#built_in_support_for_the_open_policy_agent) Gatekeeper constraint policies.
 For more details, refer to the [official Gatekeeper documentation](https://open-policy-agent.github.io/gatekeeper/website/docs/howto).
   - Integration of [Kubernetes security role model](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) with VK Cloud platform roles is available.
 Read more in [Access management](../../concepts/access-management).

-- [Backup](../../how-to-guides/velero/velero-backup) Kubernetes clusters in the Cloud Containers service with Velero.
+- [Backup](../../how-to-guides/velero/velero-backup) Kubernetes clusters in the Managed Containers service with Velero.

-- Migration of other Kubernetes clusters to Cloud Containers using Velero.
+- Migration of other Kubernetes clusters to Managed Containers using Velero.

 - A set of [preconfigured add-ons](../addons-and-settings/addons) which can be selected when [creating a cluster using Terraform](../../instructions/create-cluster) or [install](../../instructions/addons/manage-addons) into an existing cluster, saving time on their manual deployment.
 - A set of [preconfigured settings](../addons-and-settings/settings), which help improve cluster stability and security.